FusionComputingLab/freegsnke/README.md

 pip install -e ".[dev]"
 ```
 If the editable FreeGS4E installation reports a version satisfying FreeGSNKE's
-required version range (`freegs4e>=0.14,<0.15`), pip will retain it.
+required version range, pip will retain it.
 Otherwise,
 pip may install a compatible FreeGS4E release from PyPI instead.

-Please also install the pre-commit hooks ([Black](https://github.com/psf/black) and [isort](https://pycqa.github.io/isort/)) for code formatting.
+Please also install the pre-commit hooks for code formatting.
 The [pre-commit](https://pre-commit.com/) library is included in `requirements-dev.txt` and will be installed automatically using the `dev` extra included in the commands above.
 To install the pre-commit hooks, run the following in the root FreeGSNKE directory after installation:
 ```shell
 pre-commit install
 ```